-If you attend Summer Orientation, you will enroll in classes at that time.
-If you do not attend Summer Orientation, you may enroll in classes through SIS beginning August 1.
-When it is time to enroll in classes for next spring semester (and subsequent semesters), you will need to see your advisor to have your advising "hold" released.
-If you are a second-year transfer student, we will assign you an advisor; if you enter as a third-year transfer student we expect you to declare a major upon arrival, at which point you will be assigned an advisor in your major.
+The College of Arts & Sciences will contact you directly with information about fall course enrollment.
+Please continue to check your UVA email account for updates and instructions.
+When it is time to enroll in classes for next spring (and subsequent semesters), you will need to see your advisor to have your advising "hold" released.
+If you are a second-year transfer student, we will assign you an advisor this summer; if you enter as a third-year transfer student we expect you to declare a major upon arrival, at which point you will be assigned an advisor in your major.

 What if I can’t get some of the courses I really want?

-During the first semester, you may not get your first choice of classes; therefore, it is important to have alternate selections in mind.
-If you can’t get into a course during Summer Orientation because it's full, try adding the course though SIS when it reopens on August 1.
-Returning students frequently change their schedules, and departments occasionally create new courses or sections, near the start of the semester.
-Continue to check SIS and its Schedule of Courses, and add yourself to electronic wait-lists if they are available.
+During the first semester, you may not get your first choice of classes.
+We do not save seats for transfer students in fall courses; therefore, it is important to have alternate selections in mind.
+If a course you wish to take is full in July, try adding the course though SIS when enrollment reopens in August.
+Returning students frequently change their schedules, and departments occasionally create new courses sections near the start of the semester.
+Continue to check SIS and its Schedule of Courses and add yourself to electronic waitlists if they are available.
 You may add and/or drop courses until the deadlines via SIS.
 After your first semester, you will have much higher priority access to SIS and thus a better chance to get into the courses you most desire.
 Be assured, however, that we have never had a case where a student failed to graduate in a timely fashion because of the inability to get needed courses.

 Yes.
-We encourage recently accepted transfer students to enroll in our summer session.
+We encourage recently admitted transfer students to enroll in our summer session.
 Any credits earned during the summer will count toward your degree, including area, competency, and major requirements.
 You may also declare a major during the summer.
-And summer term does not count toward the number of full-time semesters you've been allotted.
-Students have not only made significant academic progress this way, but they also find that it is an excellent way to orient themselves to University life.
-Finally, enrolling in summer session will not interfere with meeting a faculty advisor and selecting fall courses during summer orientation.
-If you are interested, e-mail your full name and date of birth to the summer session e-mail account (email@example.com).
+As well, summer term does not count toward the number of full-time semesters you are allotted.
+Students have not only made significant academic progress this way, but they also find that it is an excellent way to adjust and orient themselves to University life.
+Finally, enrolling in summer session will not interfere with meeting a faculty advisor and selecting fall courses.
+If you are interested, email your full name and date of birth to the summer session email account (email@example.com).
 State your interest in attending summer session and that you are a new transfer student in the College.
-After Summer Session staff alert the Admission Office to your interest, you may register for summer courses using SIS.
+Our Summer Session staff will help you register for summer courses.
 Summer Session staff is available to assist in the registration/enrollment process and to answer your questions.
 We hope that you will seriously consider summer enrollment.
 Click here to learn more about our summer session.

 I’m a third-year transfer student and have not been assigned an advisor—why?

-If you are entering U.Va. as a third-year transfer student, we expect you will declare a major during Summer OR Fall Orientation.
+If you are entering UVA as a third-year transfer student, we expect you will declare a major during Summer OR at the very start of the Fall term.
 At that time, you will be assigned an advisor in your major.
-Please note that marking an intended major on your admission application does not constitute declaring a major.
-Information on College majors may be found at the individual department web sites.
+Please note that indicating an intended major on your admission application does not constitute declaring that major.
+Information about College majors may be found at the individual department web sites.
 Undergraduate program directors can provide useful advice prior to your declaring a major and having an advisor assigned.